GustavEkberg/telegpt/README.md

 ### Telegpt

-Use Telegram to chat with OopenAI
+Use Telegram to chat with OpenAI

 `.env` file:
 ```